redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ## Count-Min Sketch

 You can use Count-Min Sketches to count the number of times an item has been added to a set quickly and compactly.
-Although, of course, like other probabilistic data structures, it has some probability of error.
+Although, of course, like other probabilistic data structures, it has some margin of error.
 In this case, it can over count the number of occurrences.
 The dimensions of the sketch determine the likelihood of this.

-### Creating a Count Min Sketch
+### Creating a Count-Min Sketch

-There are two ways to create a count min sketch, by probability and by dimension.
-Creating a count min sketch by probability will automatically generate a count min sketch based on the amount of overestimation you want to allow and the likelihood of overestimating a given element.
-If you want to initialize by dimensions, a Count Min Sketch will initialize with the provided width and depth.
+There are two ways to create a Count-Min Sketch, by probability and by dimension.
+Creating a Count-Min Sketch by probability will automatically generate a Count-Min Sketch based on the amount of overestimation you want to allow and the likelihood of overestimating a given element.
+If you want to initialize by dimensions, a Count-Min Sketch will initialize with the provided width and depth.

 ```csharp
 await db.ExecuteAsync("CMS.INITBYPROB", "cms:views", .1, .01);
 ```
 This code will initialize a Count-Min Sketch.
 The sketch will have an acceptable overcount of 10% and a probability of overcounting of 1%.

-### Adding Items to a Count Min Sketch
+### Adding Items to a Count-Min Sketch

-To add an item to a count min sketch, you call the `CMS.INCRBY` command, passing in the quantity of the given item you want to add to the sketch.
+To add an item to a Count-Min Sketch, you call the `CMS.INCRBY` command, passing in the quantity of the given item you want to add to the sketch.

 ```csharp
 await db.ExecuteAsync("CMS.INCRBY", "cms:views", "Gangnam Style", 1);